 - Rodents such as chipmunks and hamsters have cheek pouches to store food.
 When the pouches are full, they can be several times the size of the animal’s head.

-Rodent comes from the Latin word rodere, which means “to gnaw,” and gnawing is a lot of what this otherwise diverse group of animals do.
+The scientific name for rodents is Rodentia.
+Rodent comes from the Latin word rodere, which means “to gnaw,” and gnawing is a lot of what this otherwise diverse group of animals does.
 They have to gnaw and chew because their incisors, unlike the incisors of most other mammals, don’t stop growing.
-These incisors are open rooted and must be continually worn down.
+These incisors are open-rooted and must be continually worn down.
 In some rodents, the molars are rootless and also keep growing if they’re not worn down.
 The gnawing is helped by masseter muscles in the animal’s jaw that allows it to use its incisors much like chisels.
 How the masseter muscles are arranged in the rodent’s lower jaw depends on the species of rodent.

 Other than belonging to the Rodentia order, rodents are classified into a myriad of suborders, infraorders, parorders, superfamilies, families, and genera that encompass 2277 species.
 Some rodents include: